John B. Fenn: Research interests

 While Fenn was working with Monsanto, the company's research was focused on the production of phosphoric acid and polychlorinated biphenyls (PCBs).
 Fenn and his colleagues at Monsanto were largely unaware of the health hazards posed by PCBs, indeed because of their inertness, they "practically bathed in the stuff".
 After spending several more years doing various industrial research, Fenn was looking to get back into the academic world.
 He had the opportunity to go to Princeton University, where he became the director of Project SQUID.

 Fenn did not start his Nobel-winning research until later in his career.
 He was semi-retired when he first published his research on electrospray ionization for mass spectrometry.
 Fenn felt that his work in electrospray ionization received "a kick in the pants" when proteomics emerged.
 In 2001, more than 1700 papers on proteomics were published, many using electrospray ionization.
 Electrospray ionization provides a way to get accurate information about the mass of a large molecule very quickly, even when it is in a mixture of other molecules.
 The liquid sample is introduced into an electrospray source (at atmospheric pressure) and desolvated with a flow of heated nitrogen gas.
 This forms small droplets which evaporate in a region under vacuum, which increases the charge on the droplets.
 For large molecules like proteins, this often results in multiply charge species.
 Increasing the charge on the molecules, decreased the mass-to-charge ratio, which allows the mass to be more easily determined.

 Despite getting a late start in publishing his research (he did not publish a paper until 10 years after finishing graduate school), Fenn had over 100 publications at the time of his death.
 He also wrote a book, entitled Engines, Energy, and Entropy: A Thermodynamics Primer.
-The Chemical Heritage Foundation Museum in Philadelphia, PA has the instrument Fenn and his graduate students built while they were developing electrospray ionization on display, after receiving it as a gift from Fenn.
+The Science History Institute Museum in Philadelphia, PA has the instrument Fenn and his graduate students built while they were developing electrospray ionization on display, after receiving it as a gift from Fenn.